ASWAN TO LUXOR

 THE HEART OF THE EXPERIENCE

-This four-day journey follows the Nile at its most intimate pace — sailing by traditional dahabiya between Aswan and Luxor.
+This 4-day journey follows the Nile at its most intimate pace — sailing by traditional dahabiya between Aswan and Luxor.
 It is a route shaped by stillness, scale, and continuity, where monumental temples rise directly from the riverbanks and daily life unfolds unchanged along the shore.

 Designed for travelers who value depth, privacy, and a quieter, more intentional way of encountering Egypt.
 The dahabeya’s small scale allows for a slower rhythm, close anchoring along the riverbanks, and a sense of intimacy that larger cruise ships cannot offer.